Andrew Pakes

-Andrew Pakes (born 24 April 1973 as Andrew Stone) is a British Labour Party politician, and a former president of the National Union of Students (NUS).
+Andrew Elliot Pakes (born 24 April 1973 as Andrew Stone) is a British politician who has served as Member of Parliament (MP) for Peterborough since 2024.
+A member of the Labour and Co-operative Party, he previously served as the 48th President of the National Union of Students (NUS) from 1998 to 2000.

+Early life

 Pakes was born and grew up in Newport Pagnell, Borough of Milton Keynes, Buckinghamshire.
 He was educated at Ousedale School, before going on to the University of Hull where he completed a Bachelor's degree in Politics and a Master's degree in Environmental Management.

+Political career

 An active member of Labour Students, he was on the national executive of the National Union of Students from 1996 to 2000 and was twice elected the national president of NUS, serving in the role from 1998 to 2000.
 He had previously served as the organisation's National Treasurer from 1997 to 1998.
 Pakes was the second openly gay individual to be elected NUS president after Stephen Twigg (who was president from 1990 to 1992).

 After his term as NUS president, Pakes worked for the Association of University Teachers (AUT, now part of the University and College Union), and for the then-Deputy Mayor of London, Nicky Gavron.
 He later worked as a consultant on environmental and transport policy, and served as Chair of the Socialist Environment and Resources Association (SERA, a Labour-linked environmental campaign) and as a member of the Labour Party's National Policy Forum, representing the affiliated socialist societies.
 He was a Councillor in the London Borough of Southwark from 2006 to 2010, standing down in that year to contest the Milton Keynes North parliamentary seat.

+He was a special adviser to Mary Creagh, working with the shadow DEFRA team.
+He was the initial head of PR for the British Kebab Awards.